alishazal/interactive-project-njw275/readme.md

 }
 ```

 After ending the current session in Unity, the objects made will disappear.
-I added debug log statements to accomdate for this fact.
+I added debug log statements to accommodate for this fact.
 Now, when an object is made, a log statement will print out what prefab was made and its exact location.

 ### User Testing Phase 2